Editor-In-Chief, Counter-Insider Threat Research and Practice (CITRAP)

 I'm honored and very pleased to have been selected Editor-in-Chief of a new, peer-reviewed, journal devoted to disseminating empirical research and applied studies across the counter-insider threat research and operational communities.
 Because the insider threat is fundamentally a human phenomenon, our major aim in focusing the scope of the journal on social and behavioral sciences issues will help to position CITRAP as a thought-leader in the insider threat mission space.

-Applying Insider Threat Ontology to an Operational Insider Threat Program
+Applying Insider Threat Ontology to Operational Insider Threat Programs

 Insider Threat Research and Knowledge Engineering